engrcoderose/flowerShop/README.md

 - "Hide" button to hide the additional information.
 - Responsive design using inline Tailwind CSS for a visually pleasing layout.

-## Installation
+## Installations

-No installation is required to run this project.
+- No installation is required to run this project.
 Simply open the index.html file in a web browser to view the Flower Shop Landing Page.

 ## Technologies Used

-HTML
+- HTML
-Tailwind CSS
+- Tailwind CSS
-JavaScript
+- JavaScript